No SSN Required — 100% Private & Anonymous

 +

-Click the "Clear History" button on this page to remove all saved estimates.
-You can also clear it by clearing your browser's site data or localStorage through your browser's developer tools or privacy settings.
-Clearing browser cookies and cache will also remove this data.
+Click the "Clear" button to remove all saved estimates.
+You can also clear it by clearing your browser's site data through your browser's privacy settings.

 Will my history sync across devices?